The Interrobang ‽ watch was designed by American artist Chris Fritton.

 Speckter thought the interrobang could contribute “nuance and clarity” that could imply incredulity or enhance written gestures like rhetorical questions.
 It’s a fascinating piece of punctuation that has a unique history and I think deserves attention.

-A lot of my work centers on visual poetry — deconstructing and reconstructing letterforms to create new geometries.
+A lot of my work centres on visual poetry — deconstructing and reconstructing letterforms to create new geometries.

 I love to explore those permutations — in this case, the interrobang is an elegant marriage of two simple pieces of punctuation, but what happens to them when they’re separated, then recombined?
 What do they look like at different angles to one another, or as they approach unison, then pull away from each other again?